hinto-janai/monero-bash/README.md

 ```
 This will start the interactive install process into `$HOME/.monero-bash`

-It's recommended to verify the hash and PGP signature before installation.
+It is recommended to verify the hash and PGP signature before installation.
 Download the [`SHA256SUM`](https://github.com/hinto-janaiyo/monero-bash/releases/latest) file, download and import my [`PGP key`](https://github.com/hinto-janaiyo/monero-bash/blob/main/gpg/hinto-janaiyo.asc), and verify:
 ```
 sha256sum -c SHA256SUM